closeio/making.close.com/_posts/2023-06-15-native-enums-or-check-constraints-in-postgresql/index.md

 Recently, we had a discussion about whether we should use native enums in PostgreSQL, or rely on regular string columns with `CHECK` constraints.
 In the end, we decided that we wanted to go with regular string columns with `CHECK` constraints.

-Tag along if you want to learn the details.
+Tag along if you want to learn why.

 ## Native enums in PostgreSQL